HermanL02/WarwickUniversity-Notes/202408/Essay Structure.md

 First, I found that the Express Server often stalls.
 This means that if the usersdo not receive messages for a long time, the Express Server cannot receive the latest messages.
 As a result, the stability of the software is greatly affected.

-Second, I found that Express might filter Big Int files when receiving post requests, a conclusion I raised in the previous issue.
+Second, I found that Express might filter Big Int files when receiving post requests.
+#### Solution

-At the same time, according to what we have learned, HTTP is an application layer protocol, and TCP is a lower-level transport layer protocol, which means that TCP is relatively more stable.
+According to what we have learned, HTTP is an application layer protocol, and TCP is a lower-level transport layer protocol.
+HTTP could generally be stable, but on a local machine

 Therefore, in the last debugging, we tried to convert the Express server into a TCP-based Netcat server as the local way to interact with wechat hook.